Migratory Birds Hunting Regulations, 2017-2018: New Brunswick

 Zone No. 2

-The remainder of the Province of New Brunswick, except the following, which are closed to hunting: the estuary of the Tabusintac River; Bathurst Basin and most of Bathurst Harbour (two islands remain open and signs have been posted to indicate their locations); and the Dalhousie shoreline from the eastern tip of Dalhousie Island to the mouth of the Miller Brook and extending one kilometre offshore.
+The remainder of the Province of New Brunswick, except the following, which are closed to hunting: the estuary of the Tabusintac River; Bathurst Basin and most of Bathurst Harbour (two islands remain open); and the Dalhousie shoreline from the eastern tip of Dalhousie Island to the mouth of the Miller Brook and extending one kilometre offshore.

 National Wildlife Areas located in New Brunswick are administered under the Wildlife Area Regulations of the Canada Wildlife Act.
 Refer to notices posted at entrances for area-specific rules.

-Waterfowler Heritage Day provides young hunters under the age of majority with the opportunity to practice hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
+Waterfowler Heritage Day provides young hunters who are minors (under 18 years of age) with the opportunity to practise hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
 Licensed adult hunters who serve as mentors have an opportunity to pass on their considerable skills and knowledge by offering guidance and advice to younger hunters.
 The following rules are in effect:

-- to participate, young hunters under the age of majority do not require the federal Migratory Game Bird Hunting Permit;
+- to participate, young hunters do not require the federal Migratory Game Bird Hunting Permit;

 - young participants must comply with all existing safety and licensing requirements found in the Firearms Act and provincial hunting regulations;

-- participants must be accompanied by a licensed mentor over the age of majority; and
+- participants must be accompanied by a licensed mentor (who is not a minor);

-- mentors may not hunt or carry a firearm, and may accompany no more than two young hunters.
+- mentors may not hunt or carry a firearm, and may accompany no more than two young hunters; and

 In New Brunswick, non-toxic shot must be used to hunt migratory game birds, except for woodcock.
 Within National Wildlife Areas, the possession of lead shot is prohibited for all hunting, including the hunting of migratory birds and upland game birds.
 Hunters should consult provincial or territorial regulations for additional restrictions.
 For those birds still hunted with lead shot, remove the lead shot before cooking in order to reduce your exposure to contaminants.